cs544-wisc/f23/p6/README.md

 Handle the case where the ring "wraps around" (meaning the row token is bigger than any vnode).

 ## Part 2: Weather Data

+TODO

+### Station temperature data dataset

+You can get this dataset at [https://pages.cs.wisc.edu/~harter/cs544/data/wi-stations-data.zip](https://pages.cs.wisc.edu/~harter/cs544/data/wi-stations-data.zip) which you can also download using the wget command.
+You first need to unzip the file using the `unzip` command and when you do that you will notice that it will extract about 5 files, all of whose name follows this format: "<station_id>.parquet".
+Each file contains all the temperature data for the station it is named after. **We recommend reading these parquet files with Spark with header and inferSchema options enabled**.

+To verify that you can read the files properly, try to read the data for one of the stations as a spark dataframe which we call `spark_df`.
+Then verify that when you run `spark_df.show()` you see the following four columns:
+* station - The station id
+* date - The this measurement was made in "YYYYMMDD" format
+* type - The type of this measurement - It either going to be "TMIN" or "TMAX"
+* value - The actual value of the measurement

 ### Server